lundmilo/HA-Metrotherm-scrape/README.md

 Installation:

 1. Install Multiscrape via HACS

-  2.Place the metrotherm.yaml file in the config directory of your Home Assistant instance and insert the follwing line in configuration.yaml
+2. Place the metrotherm.yaml file in the config directory of your Home Assistant instance and insert the follwing line in configuration.yaml

    multiscrape: !include metrotherm.yaml

 3. Restart Home Assistant